olincollege/scicomp-p3-collisions-in-space/data/README.md

 ### MPC Survey Attribution Data

+A mapping of numbered asteroids to the survey IDs that first discovered them.

-All MPC observations can be downloaded [here](https://www.minorplanetcenter.net/iau/ECS/MPCAT-OBS/NumObs.txt.gz).
+The MPC observations can be downloaded [here](https://www.minorplanetcenter.net/iau/ECS/MPCAT-OBS/NumObs.txt.gz).
 Then, move the file to `raw`, unzip the file and run the following python script.
 Note that it may take a few minutes for data to be parsed.